carpentries/sandpaper-docs/episodes/episodes.Rmd

 ### Create a Title

 Your new episode needs a title!

-Open the new episode, edit the title, and preview it.
+1. Open the new episode in your editor
+2. edit the title
+3. add the episode to the `config.yaml`
+4. preview it with `sandpaper::build_lesson()`/<kbd>ctrl + shift + k</kbd>.

 Did the new title show up?

 ::::::::::::::::::::::::::